raul23/steering-behaviors/README.rst

        </a>
       </div>
 - You can **pause** the program by clicking anywhere on the canvas.
 Then to resume the animations, just click again on the canvas.
-- You can press the "D" key to enable debug mode which will draw green lines representing the five whiskers (i.e. the facing vector) of each green zombie.
+- You can press the "D" key to enable debug mode which will draw green lines representing the five whiskers of each green zombie.
 Press the "D" key again to disable the debug mode.

   .. raw:: html